 This privacy notice tells you what to expect us to do with your personal information when you enrol at UCLan and become an apprentice.
 Personal information (or personal data) is any information which relates to and identifies you.
-Data protection legislation (the General Data Protection Regulation (GDPR) and the Data Protection Act 2018) set out how we should handle your personal information.
+Data protection legislation (the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018) set out how we should handle your personal information.

 The University of Central Lancashire Higher Education Corporation is the data controller for the personal information we process, unless otherwise stated.
 We are registered with the Information Commissioner’s Office and our registration number is Z5512420.

 There are many ways you can contact us, including by phone, email, social media and post.
 You can view our main contact details on our website.

 If you are enrolled on the Police Constable Degree Apprenticeship programme, the University and your employer are jointly responsible for the delivery of your apprenticeship programme.
 For data protection purposes, the University and your employer are joint controllers of the personal data used to deliver your apprenticeship programme.
 This means that the University and your employer are equally responsible for complying with data protection legislation and for ensuring your information is handled correctly.
 The University and your employer collect and use your information for a common purpose to achieve the same outcomes.
 You can contact the University or your employer if you have any questions about the way your information is used; however the University, as the awarding body, is the main contact for any queries about how your information is handled.

 Our Information Governance Manager and Data Protection Officer can be contacted on DPFOIA@uclan.ac.uk.
 Further information and contact details can be found on the data protection pages of our website.